liquidinstruments/moku-examples/docs/mcc/controls.md

 ## Type Casting

-These Controls can be assigned to various signals in a custom design and will often require casting to another type or resizing or both.
+These Controls can be assigned to various signals in a custom design.
+With VHDL code, assigning using Controls will often require casting to another type or resizing or both.
+When using Verilog, the casting and resizing is often implicit during the assignment and is done automatically.

 <code-group>